Profile \ Contact

 In his artistic and design practice, Lőrinc examines the relationship between space and society in the urban built environment.
 Ongoing areas of investigation include in-between spaces and everyday heterotopias, urban commons and new forms of collectivity, as well as the critical and inventive possibilities of architectural representation.

-Lőrinc has taught in design media and environmental design studio courses at the University of British Columbia’s School of Architecture and Landscape Architecture, and co-organized the 2016 UBC SALA Tokyo Study Abroad program.
-He had also conducted research in several faculty-led projects on mobility and energy infrastructures, finance capitalism, contested space, and modernist residential architecture.
+Since 2016, Lőrinc has taught various undergraduate and graduate courses at UBC’s School of Architecture and Landscape Architecture, including design studios and design media seminars.
+He co-organized the 2016 UBC SALA Tokyo Study Abroad program as well as the 2023 and 2024 Japan Study Abroad courses.
+Additionally, Lőrinc has conducted research on several faculty-led projects focused on mobility and energy infrastructures, finance capitalism, contested spaces, and modernist residential architecture.

 Contact